day8/re-frame/docs/CodeWalkthrough.md

 a "materialised view" of that application state.

-When the application state changes, subscription functions are re-run by re-frame, to compute new values.
-But re-frame looks after this for you.
-All you need do is write the query function.
+When the application state changes, subscription functions are re-run by re-frame, to compute new values (a new materialised view).

-Ultimately, the data returned by `query` functions is used in the `view` functions (Domino 5) but one subscription can source data from other subscriptions.
-So a tree of dependencies results.
+Ultimately, the data returned by `query` functions is used in the `view` functions (Domino 5).

+One subscription can
+source data from other subscriptions.
+So it is possible to create a tree of dependencies.

-The Views (Domino 5) are the leaves.
-The root is `app-db` and the intermediate nodes are computations being performed by Domino 4 query functions.
+The Views (Domino 5) are the leaves of this tree  The tree's root is `app-db` and the intermediate nodes between the two are computations being performed by the query functions of Domino 4.

-Now, the two examples below are utterly trivial.
+Now, the two examples below are trivial.
 They just extract part of the application state and return it.
 So, there's virtually no computation.
-More interesting, layered subscriptions and more explanation can be found in the todomvc example.
+A more interesting tree of subscriptions and more explanation can be found in the todomvc example.

+### reg-sub

-`reg-sub` associates a `query id` with a function which computes that query.
-It's use looks like this:
+`reg-sub` associates a `query id` with a function that computes that query, like this:
 ```clj
 (reg-sub
   :some-query-id  ;; query id (used later in subscribe)
   a-query-fn)     ;; the function which will compute the query
 ```
-If, later, we see a view function requesting data like this:
+If, later, a view function subscribes to a query like this:
-    `(subscribe [:some-query-id])`   ;; note use of `:some-query-id` then `a-query-fn` will be used to perform the query over application state.
+    `(subscribe [:some-query-id])`   ;; note use of `:some-query-id` then `a-query-fn` will be used to perform the query over application state and deliver a stream of values.

 Each time application state changes, `a-query-fn` will be called again to compute a new materialised view (a new computation over app state) and that new value will be given to any view function which is subscribed to `:some-query-id`.
-The view function itself will then also be called again to compute new DOM (because it depends on a query value which changed).
+This view function, itself, will then also be called again to compute new DOM (because it depends on a query value which changed).

-Along this reactive chain, re-frame will ensure the necessary calls are made, at the right time.
+Along this reactive chain of dependencies, re-frame will ensure the necessary calls are made, at the right time.

 Here's the code:
 ```clj
 (rf/reg-sub
   :time